Sanborn, New York

-Sanborn is a hamlet (and census-designated place, population: 1,645 in 2010 census) in the Towns of Cambria and Lewiston in Niagara County, New York, United States, on the southern side of the intersection of New York State Route 429 and New York State Route 31.
+Sanborn is a hamlet (and census-designated place) in the Towns of Cambria and Lewiston in Niagara County, New York, United States, on the southern side of the intersection of New York State Route 429 and New York State Route 31.
+As of the 2020 census, Sanborn had a population of 1,553.
 Originally called South Pekin after the formerly thriving hamlet of Pekin to the north, Sanborn was renamed in 1866 after Ebenezer Sanborn.
 The ZIP code for Sanborn is 14132.

 Sanborn is the home of SUNY Niagara.